German power grids brace for Thursday's solar eclipse

-Electrical transmission networks in Germany are preparing for a solar eclipse this week that could trigger a sudden fall of around 1 gigawatt (GW) in solar power output, grid firm Amprion (RWEG.DE) said on Monday.
+FRANKFURT (Reuters) - Electrical transmission networks in Germany are preparing for a solar eclipse this week that could trigger a sudden fall of around 1 gigawatt (GW) in solar power output, grid firm Amprion said on Monday.

 The event will take place between 0920 GMT and 1140 GMT on Thursday in northern Europe, an Amprion background paper said.